 - 1.1 Section 10 of the Quality Handbook (QH) covers all the University's awards offered through arrangements with others. - 1.2 Section 10 is divided into five sub-sections, covering a broad range of types of provision delivered with others.
 These sub-sections are as follows: - a.
 Section 10A: Partnerships - b.
-Section 10B: School-based collaborative provision and Validation Service collaborative provision - c.
+Section 10B: Academic Partnerships - c.
 Section 10D: Placements - d.
 Section 10E: Online learning in partnership with Wiley - e.
 Section 10F: Higher education apprenticeships - 1.3 Section 10E does not apply to online learning courses delivered outside the Wiley partnership.

-2. Categories of working with others
+2. Categories of Working with Others